JAVASCRIPT ANIMATION

-JavaScript makes web page content dynamic allowing user interaction and simple animation.
-The principle of JavaScript animation is rather simple; web page elements, most often images, have their the style or position within the page altered by a script.
-Repeating this process at sufficiently short intervals has the effect of simulating smooth motion of the element about the screen.
+JavaScript makes webpage content dynamic, allowing user interaction and animation.
+The principle of JavaScript animation is rather simple; webpage elements, most often images, have their style or position within the page altered by a script.
+Repeating this process at sufficiently short intervals has the effect of simulating smooth motion of the element about the page.

 function moveBall()